JZims/100-days-of-code/log.md

 ### Days 8, 9, and 10: Mar 3/4/5, 2021
 JS - Loops, Arrays and Objects.
 Hanging around these for a while to let them really sink in.
 Lots of practice problems and confused-looking REPLs.

+### Days 11, 12, 13 aaaand 14: Mar 6/7/8/9, 2021
+JS - Wrapped up arrays.
+All sorts of work with JavaScript in the DOM.
+Event listeners in JS.
+Manipulating CSS elements via the DOM.
+Made a (semi) clone of Pong.
+Began the skeleton of what will be my portfolio site.